whatisnuclear/website/reactor_history.md

 <figure>
 <a href="/img/cvtr_site.jpg"><img
-src="/img/blank.png" data-echo="/img/cvtr_site.jpg" alt="CVTR site with hydro, fossil, and nuclear plant" class="img img-responsive center-block" ></a>
+src="/img/blank.png" data-echo="/img/cvtr_site.jpg" alt="CVTR site with hydro, fossil, and nuclear plant" class="img img-fluid center-block" ></a>
 <caption>The CVTR was on an interesting site with a hydro plant, a fossil plant, and a nuclear plant all capable of producing power at the same time.
 This was thought to be unique in the world. (<a href="https://babel.hathitrust.org/cgi/pt?id=mdp.39015014494622&view=1up&seq=741">source</a>)</caption>
 </figure>